Dropped Passing (DP)

 No Grade Assigned (NX)

-DP or DF.
-DP or DF is assigned to a course a student has dropped.
+DP or DF: DP or DF is assigned to a course a student has dropped.
 DP is assigned when the student was passing at the time the course was dropped, and DF is assigned when the student was failing at the time the course was dropped.
-Neither grade is included in GPA calculations.
+Both are listed on the transcript. not calculated in GPA.

 If you believe an error was made in a grade assignment, you are encouraged to speak with your professor immediately.
 You may want to review the Procedures for Appeals of Academic Matters.
 If a professor determines an error was made in a grade assignment, s/he submits a change of grade form to the Dean's Office.

-Click here for detailed information concerning midterm grades.
+Click here for detailed information concerning interim grades.

 At the end of each graded term, students achieve one of three

 Good Standing: A student must maintain a C (2.0) cumulative grade point average to be considered in good academic standing by the University.